 The museum is grateful to Congleton Town Council who supported the workshop and to Museums North West who funded the event

 Timbersbrook Women’s Institute made an evening visit to Congleton Museum where they enjoyed an illustrated talk using a selection of images from the museum’s vast photographic collection on Congleton’s past.
 This was follow by refreshments and a tour of the museum’s exhibitions.

 Congleton Museum has been loaned a palstave which was found in the Priesty Fields area in 2016.
 A palstave is a type of Bronze age axe.
 It is another indication that pre-roman activity in the area was more extensive than originally thought.

 It was brought into the museum by one of the finders Andy Turnock.
-It is currently in the small case within the World War II section next to the large case of loaned archaeological finds.

 Are you having a clear out?
 Or know someone who is?
 If you have any old photographs of Congleton, we would love to have them!
 You can donate any old photographs/Congleton related articles to us and we will preserve them for future generations.

 To celebrate the 150 anniversary of the opening of the present town hall Congleton Museum has republished an enhanced full colour edition of Peter Boon’s history of the building and its predecessors.